 One of the first items that I think anyone who owns a trailer should get would be some kind of battery monitor that reads power through a battery shunt.
 When I installed my system I went with a Tri-metric 2030 battery meter.
 For this meter to work you will also need to get a Shunt and wire harness sold separately.

-It allows me to quickly see what my batteries state of charge is and also to let me know what my current usage is.
+It allows me to quickly see what my battery’s state of charge is and also to let me know what my current usage is.
 I would also recommend looking at the Victron battery meters.
-They come with a plug and play shunt and some models are Bluetooth capable right out of the box.
+They come with a plug-and-play shunt and some models are Bluetooth capable right out of the box.

-Between the 12v and 120v load lists you made calculate your average daily usage.
+Between the 12v and 120v load lists, you made calculate your average daily usage.
 Look at what the minimum size of a needed inverter if you plan to run your 120v items off your battery bank.
-A standard 2000 watt inverter should really have no less then a 400Ah battery bank.
-That will give you your additive base line for sizing your battery bank.
+A standard 2000 watt inverter should really have no less than a 400Ah battery bank.
+That will give you your additive baseline for sizing your battery bank.
 Check out part two of this series to help with battery bank and inverter decisions.